Pullen Park and Arts Center Improvements

 - Development of schematic design based on the conceptual plan.

 - Public engagement and input on the schematic design.

 - Presentation of the schematic plan to the Parks, Recreation and Greenway Advisory Board and City Council for approval.

 - Bidding and construction.

-The bond approved by voters in fall 2014 includes $6 million for improvements at the Pullen Arts Center and surrounding north side of Pullen Park.
-The current structure at 105 Pullen Road was built in the 1960’s and houses a variety of programs including: pottery, painting, jewelry, printmaking, glass, arts-based summer camps for children with support spaces for administration, meetings, gallery, and operation.
-Improvements are needed to accommodate the growth and popularity of arts education at Pullen Arts Center with new technology and equipment.
-No decision has been made on whether the existing building will be renovated, expanded or replaced entirely.
-A master plan for Pullen Park, completed in 2002, will guide the project.
+Since 1961, Pullen Arts Center has served as an arts education facility for artists of all skill levels.
+The parks bond referendum approved by voters in Fall 2014 includes $6 million for improvements at the Pullen Arts Center and the surrounding north side of Pullen Park.
+The existing arts center building is located at 105 Pullen Road and houses a variety of programs including: pottery, painting, jewelry, printmaking, glass, arts-based summer camps for children with support spaces for administration, meetings, gallery, and operation.
+Improvements are needed to accommodate the growth and popularity of arts education programming at Pullen Arts Center over the last four decades as well as incorporate new technology and equipment.
+The existing facility will undergo a full renovation and expansion.
+In addition to the bond funded project an annual capital improvement program project funds facility improvements for Theatre in the Park.